Sharath15eUR/Tamanna-/Moulik_Tammana_Linux Training_Module 5/README.md

  ```
 ![alt text](2.png)

-## 3.The below command is used to generate the help menu
+### 3.The below command is used to generate the help menu
 ```bash
 bash file_analyser.sh --help
  ```
 ![alt text](3.png)

+### 4.The errors that are produced are stored in the error log file.
 ![alt text](4.png)